 |6 to 12 Months||Small||4.9||0||8.3||7.5-9.9||0.8-1.1|

 |> 5 Years||Medium||12.0||0||12.3||18.0||0.7|

-growth charts, developed by the National Center for Health Statistics
+developed by the National Center for Health Statistics in collaboration with

 b A single inhalation of FLOVENT HFA in a 70-kg adult without use of a valved holding chamber and face mask delivers approximately 44 mcg, or 0.6 mcg/kg.